ripjaw1219/loganland-the-site.github.io/README.md

 # loganland-the-site.github.io
-this is in beta
+this is in beta.
  the password is the code for the door in the normal elevator on roblox